-There have been postmarketing reports of acute pancreatitis, including fatal pancreatitis, in patients taking linagliptin.
-Take careful notice of potential signs and symptoms of pancreatitis.
-If pancreatitis is suspected, promptly discontinue GLYXAMBI or TRADJENTA and initiate appropriate management.
+Acute pancreatitis, including fatal pancreatitis, has been reported in patients taking linagliptin.
+Take careful notice of potential signs and symptoms of pancreatitis, and if suspected, promptly discontinue and initiate appropriate management.
 It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using GLYXAMBI or TRADJENTA.

 Empagliflozin causes intravascular volume contraction, and symptomatic hypotension may occur.
-Before initiating GLYXAMBI or JARDIANCE, assess and correct volume status in the elderly, in patients with renal impairment, low systolic blood pressure, or on diuretics.
+Before initiating, assess and correct volume status in the elderly, in patients with renal impairment, low systolic blood pressure, or on diuretics.
 Monitor for hypotension.

-Acute Kidney Injury and Impairment in Renal Function
+Acute Kidney Injury and Impairment in Renal Function: GLYXAMBI, JARDIANCE

 Empagliflozin increases serum creatinine and decreases eGFR.
 Patients with hypovolemia may be more susceptible to these changes.
-Renal function should be evaluated prior to initiating GLYXAMBI or JARDIANCE and periodically thereafter.
+Before initiating, evaluate renal function and monitor thereafter.
 More frequent monitoring is recommended in patients with eGFR <60 mL/min/1.73 m2.
-GLYXAMBI or JARDIANCE should be discontinued in patients with a persistent eGFR <45 mL/min/1.73 m2.
+Discontinue in patients with a persistent eGFR <45 mL/min/1.73 m2.